sendamply/docs/docs/Webhooks/200-Inbound-Parses.md

 From the Amply dashboard, click on the Mail Settings tab and then Webhooks.
 Click the "+" button to add a new Inbound Parse Webhook.

 From this page, specify the subdomain (optional) and the domain of the receiving domain.
-[This domain must be verified](../Deliverability/100-Sender-Verification.md#domain-verification).
+[This domain must be verified; however, subdomains of a verified domain do not](../Deliverability/100-Sender-Verification.md#domain-verification).
 All emails sent to this receiving domain will be parsed.
 Enter the public URL where you would like the parsed data to be POSTed.

 ![Inbound-Parse.md](../../assets/images/inbound_parse_create.png)